 I try to stay at least a half-step ahead of whatever the coming troubles will be, in keeping an eye on my mom.
 I was a half-step behind for the first three years; I waited for the problem to appear and then dealt with it.
 That seemed practical, or at least, it was my style.
 It makes no sense now.

 What's interesting is the way the brain breaks down in specific ways that results in odd behaviors that are mirrored, at some time, by enough people suffering from this disease that Alzheimers.org devotes pages telling you what to expect.
+There's also a site dedicated to the often neglected oral health of those suffering from this disease: Improving Oral Health for Patients with Alzheimer's Disease.
 My mom is squirreling away socks filled with coins.
 I've found the socks under the mattress; in pillow cases; in cabinets.
 She's also folding whatever is foldable; she's taken kleenex out of the box and folded each sheet, which she then stacks.
 These are common behaviors for those at a certain stage.
 I think there's an urge for order, maybe, some level of control.
 It's harmless.

 She's very interested in time and dates.
 I figure it's some attempt at anchoring.
 I bought her a huge Timex that glows in the dark, when needed.
 My brother bought a digital clock with time/date/day/month/year on the face.
 It's about 15x6 inches -- practically a billboard!
 I purchased Amazon's Echo, which is voice activated for time; weather; music; and all things Amazon.
 My mom forgets the trigger name, Alexa, but has gotten close enough that the device responds anyway.
 I'm loving it.
 I realize the privacy

 issues, but at this point in my life, it's not my priority.